vielzeuf/The-Many-Variations-of-Emotion/README.md

 This repository brings additional results to our paper:
 **"The Many Variations Of Emotion" V.VIELZEUF, C.KERVADEC, S.PATEUX, F.JURIE** [[pdf](https://hal.archives-ouvertes.fr/hal-02051792/document)] presented at [FG2019](http://fg2019.org/).

-A live demonstration is available at https://many-fe.noprod-b.kmt.orange.com/.
+A live demonstration is available [here](https://many-fe.noprod-b.kmt.orange.com/.).

 For any questions, feel free to contact us at valentin.vielzeuf@orange.com.